wlb901/EntTracker/README.md

 ![alt text](docs/Screenshots/SearchForm.PNG)

-Enter a title or biggining of a title to search.
+Enter a title or beginning of a title to search.

 ### Find List